zacharygriffee/random-access-idb/api.md

 <a name="RandomAccessIdb+stat"></a>

 ### randomAccessIdb.stat(cb)
-Returns an object resulting in the statistics of the file.
+Callback returns an object resulting in the statistics of the file.
 For now, only size of file is included which is the same as length property.

 **Kind**: instance method of [<code>RandomAccessIdb</code>](#RandomAccessIdb)